Ruth J. Simmons Center for the Study of Slavery and Justice

 The central topic for this convening will be conservation: waterways, culture, and resilience.
 Conservation involves the necessary pursuit of protection, preserving what we value for the next generations.
 It also can be a practice of exclusion, extraction, and division, reinforcing colonial constructs and systems of exploitative power.
 Together, we’ll explore the conservation of land and water, of history and art, of community and youth, and more through decolonizing methodologies.

 Free and open to the public.
 Lunch and museum admission are included in your registration.
-This event is a co-organized convening with the Mashantucket Pequot Museum & Research Center, Mystic Seaport Museum, and the Ruth J. Simmons Center for the Study of Slavery and Justice at Brown University.
+This event is a co-organized convening of the Mashantucket Pequot Museum & Research Center, Mystic Seaport Museum, and the Ruth J. Simmons Center for the Study of Slavery and Justice at Brown University.

 Mashantucket Pequot Museum and Research Center LogoMystic Seaport Museum LogoRuth J. Simmons Center for the Study of Slavery & Justice logo